rachael-walker/darts-thesis/README.md

 This repository contains code that was used to model and evaluate different handicap systems for the game of darts using a Markov Decision Process (MDP) framework.

-The majority of the analysis can be found in the `analysis` directory.
+The bulk of our work and exploration can be found in the `analysis` directory.
 There are five subdirectories containing major branches of analysis.

 0. `0_analysis_skill`: Creates the transition probability datasets.
     - `0_0_generate_skill_models.ipynb`: Prerequisite for all other analysis.
 Integrates the bivariate Gaussian skill models of all players and saves the corresponding transition probabilities.